Revised December 2020 (see bottom of post!)

 I wouldn’t get all too excited if I were to find the Birgit Nilsson one – and not because I was punished by listening to her ass-kicking performance on a weird and wonderful evening 15 years ago.

 That note is too new.

 To be frank, I probably wouldn’t even know if it was fake or the real thing.
 Whereas the other one, with Karl XI, from 2001, is instantly recognizable – I can see a fraction of it and recognize it immediately.

 What am I getting at?
 That conditioned reinforcers acquire their reinforcing properties gradually.
 It takes familiarity before they can fully evoke a conditioned response.

 So, when researchers teach a naïve dog that the sound of the clicker means a treat is imminent, and spends only a maximum of 20 trials conditioning the clicker, that is the equivalent of me finding a Birgit Nilsson- note, rather than the Karl XI-note.

-I’d pick it up hesitantly, frowning, going “I wonder if this is… maybe?”
+I’d pick it up hesitantly, frowning, turning it over in my hand going “I wonder if this is… maybe?”